Click0910/helu-back-test/README.md

 ```

 But the beauty of this clean architecture is that you can choose the best approach for your needs.
-At the beginning we can decided only use an http client, but latter migrate to a message brker.
+At the beginning we can decided only use a http client, but latter migrate to a message broker.
 And you only "disconnect" the client and "connect" the Message broker implemented the interface.
+Or for example, probably a saga is already implemented and handled by an orchestrator (like AWS Step Functions or Temporal.io),
+so will not be needed to use this saga pattern.
+Easily we can remove the message broker and use the orchestrator without modifying the core business.

 ## Independent DataBases: